 On the employee side, respondents said that workplace stress negatively impacts sleep (60%) health (47%), relationships (35%), and sex life (16%).

-What’s more, 30% of employees report using prescription medication to manage stress, followed by alcohol (18%), smoking cannabis (11%), or taking cannabidiol oil (6%).
+What’s more, 30% of employees report using prescription medication to manage stress, followed by alcohol (18%), smoking cannabis (11%), or taking CBD oil for anxiety (6%).